-January 31, 2012 - Judge Carl J. Barbier of the United States District Court in New Orleans rules that Halliburton is not liable for the some of the compensatory damages sought by third parties, leaving BP responsible for the majority of those claims.
+January 31, 2012 - A federal judge in New Orleans rules that Halliburton is not liable for some of the compensatory damages sought by third parties.

-April 18, 2012 - Court documents are filed revealing the March 2, 2010 settlement BP reached with attorneys representing thousands of businesses and individuals who made claims after the 2010 oil spill.
+April 18, 2012 - Court documents are filed revealing the March 2, 2010 settlement BP reached with attorneys representing thousands of businesses and individuals affected by the oil spill.
 A federal judge must give preliminary approval of the pact, which BP estimates will total about $7.8 billion.

-April 24, 2012 - The first criminal charges are filed in connection with the 2010 oil spill.
+April 24, 2012 - The first criminal charges are filed in connection with the oil spill.
 Kurt Mix, a former engineer for BP, is charged with destroying 200-plus text messages about oil spill, including one concluding that the undersea gusher was far worse than reported at the time.

-December 21, 2012 - U.S. District Judge Carl Barbier signs off on the settlement agreement between BP and businesses and people hard hit by the 2010 oil spill.
-From a $20 billion trust BP estimates $7.8 billion to be paid for claims made in Louisiana, Mississippi, Alabama, Texas, Florida and adjacent Gulf waters and bays.
+December 21, 2012 - U.S. District Judge Carl Barbier signs off on the settlement between BP and businesses and individuals affected by the oil spill.

 September 19, 2013 - In federal court in New Orleans, Halliburton pleads guilty to destroying test results that investigators had sought as evidence.
 The company is given the maximum fine of $200,000 on the charge.

-September 30, 2013 - Second phase of BP's trial in federal court commences, which will determine how much oil was spilled and if BP was negligent because of its lack of preparedness.
-The government estimates 4.2 million barrels of oil spilled, while BP says 2.45 million barrels were spilled.
+September 30, 2013 - The second phase of the civil trial over the oil spill begins.
+This part focuses on how much oil was spilled and if BP was negligent because of its lack of preparedness.